 2. To Share Valuable Websites, Pages, etc…

 “Liking” or sharing something that you perceive as valuable and want to recommend to others is easy and non-invasive on facebook.
 Seeing that a trusted friend likes a web page or a video, may make you want to check it out, but it does not make you feel obligated to do so.
-Facebook gives people the freedom to ignore that kind of thing without feeling bad for deleting an email from someone trying to share pages, photos, or videos that they like.
+Facebook gives people the freedom to ignore that kind of thing without feeling sorry for deleting an email from someone trying to share pages, photos, or videos that they like.
 “Liking” or sharing something also helps the person who’s thing you like; word of mouth, or let’s say “word of click,” is one of the best ways to grow an online or offline business.

 3. To Post Inspirational or Uplifting Content

-Facebook offers a space for people to share inspiring or funny quotes, stories and videos with friends without being too spammy about it.
-Who doesn’t need a little inspiration or humour in their day?
+Facebook offers space for people to share inspiring or funny quotes, stories and videos with friends without being too spammy about it.
+Who doesn’t need a little inspiration or humor in their day?
 These can also be easily ignored if you are not in the mood for fun or inspiration.